CSFCloudLabs/Fabric-Cloud-Lab/Instructions/Labs/01-lakehouse.md

 ## Upload a file

 Fabric provides multiple ways to load data into the lakehouse, including built-in support for pipelines that copy data from external sources and data flows (Gen 2) that you can define using visual tools based on Power Query.
-However one of the simplest ways to ingest small amounts of data is to upload files or folders from your local computer (or lab VM if applicable).
+However one of the simplest ways to ingest small amounts of data is to upload files or folders from your local computer.

 1. Download the [sales.csv](https://raw.githubusercontent.com/CSFCloudLabs/Fabric-Cloud-Lab/refs/heads/main/Allfiles/Labs/01/sales.csv) file from `https://raw.githubusercontent.com/CSFCloudLabs/Fabric-Cloud-Lab/refs/heads/main/Allfiles/Labs/01/sales.csv`, saving it as **sales.csv** on your local computer.